 If you don't have enough luggage, old trunks, or reusable Rubbermaid-type containers to pack your things, you can always find boxes on Craigslist or Freecycle.
 Liquor stores are usually willing to give their discarded boxes for packing.
 Fold the flaps closed or use paper tape, twine, or rope to secure boxes instead of plastic tape, and reuse or relist afterwards.
 Services like Rent a Green Box and Carton Plein offer eco-friendly packing materials and relocation by bicycle, a great option if you don't have all week to move things.
 I wanted to book their bike move, and I can't get into why we didn't (it's really cost effective), but let's just say, once we were all unpacked, my husband turned the TV on to see a program featuring Carton Plein and said, "Ariana, have you seen this?
 This is what we should have done."
-I smacked my hand to my forehead until I nearly blacked out.

 The first thing I do whenever I move is clean the apartment from top to bottom.
 I threw the windows open, scrubbed with Aleppo soap and a stack of flour sack towels, and disinfected with vinegar.
 I wasn't crazy about the tomette floors before we moved, but fell in love with their patina and easy care- sweep and wash weekly with vinegar and water.
 To remove hard water stains, buff with a soft cloth.
 I took all the landlord's glasses, dishes, and silverware from the cupboards and filled the dishwasher, cleaning the cabinets with vinegar before replacing items.
 Then I threw the curtains, sheets, duvet, and pillows in the washer before airdrying in the sun.